cardano-foundation/CIPs/CIP-?/README.md

 field](https://blog.polygon.technology/introducing-plonky2) (with characteristic
 $2^64 - 2^32 + 1$).
 To perform this operation requires 'slicing' the
 representation being worked with into 32-bit chunks.
-As finite field reprentations are some kind of unsigned integer in every implementation, in Plutus, this would correspond to `Integer`s, but currently, there is no way to perform this kind of 'slicing' on an `Integer` on-chain.
+As finite field representations are some kind of unsigned integer in every implementation, in Plutus, this would correspond to `Integer`s, but currently, there is no way to perform this kind of 'slicing' on an `Integer` on-chain.